SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

    We use `SUMOLOGIC_INSTALLATION_TOKEN` in example, as it will be automatically used by the recommended configuration.

-1. Run the following command to ensure that the file has the correct owner and permissions.
+1. Ensure that the file has the correct owner and permissions by running this command.

    ```bash
    sudo chmod 440 /etc/otelcol-sumo/env/token.env